HELP US HELP OTHERS!

 Was it “unfortunate” that, according to supporting documents and the publicly available Complaint, the DiMassas fraudulently certified counselors as Water Safety Instructors who were in charge of teaching 3-and-4-year-olds how to be water-safe, which made that instruction wholly illegitimate and gave children and parents a false sense of security?

-Was it “unfortunate” that, according to supporting documents, the DiMassas, Summerkids and Trevor Boreham from Life Saving Certified apparently also fraudulently certified other counselors and staffers in CPR, First Aid and AED?
+Was it “unfortunate” that, according to supporting documents, the DiMassas, Summerkids and Trevor Boreham from Life Saving Certified apparently abbreviated CPR, First Aid and AED training despite granting full certifications?

-Was it “unfortunate” that Cara DiMassa apparently holed up in her office for upwards of 10 minutes or so while Roxie Forbes lay dead or dying on her pool deck?
+Was it “unfortunate” that Summerkids Director-Owner Cara DiMassa apparently hid in her office for upwards of 15-20 minutes or so while Roxie Forbes lay dead or dying on her pool deck?

-Was it “unfortunate” that DiMassa apparently preferred to call her mother and father instead of calling Roxie’s parents or helping her fake lifeguards at the pool or answering police and EMT questions?
+Was it “unfortunate” that, while hiding in her office, DiMassa apparently preferred to call her mother and father instead of calling Roxie’s parents or helping children or her fake lifeguards at the pool or answering police and EMT questions?

 Was it “unfortunate” that DiMassa chose not to ride with Roxie to the hospital but showed up at the hospital with her mother and father soon after Roxie arrived?
 And was it “unfortunate” that DiMassa barged into the emergency room without permission?